ASAPIRL/yii2-auth0/README.md

 Credits
 -------
-This is a fork of the abondoned anli/yii2-auth0 project.
-It uses a very old version of auth0, so i decided to make a hard fork and modernize it.
+This is a modernized fork of the abondoned anli/yii2-auth0 project.
+The old one uses a very old version of auth0, so i decided to make a hard fork and modernize it.

 It does _not_ use auth0-lock anymore but plain php registration.